 In the event of a change of control, Mr. Ingram's unvested options and RSUs immediately vest.
 If, after a change in control, Mr. Ingram's employment is terminated other than for cause or if he resigns within 12 months following the change of control, he is entitled to receive his full salary and benefits to the date of termination and a payment equal to two times the aggregate of his then annual salary and the bonus paid to him in the immediate prior year.
-The Corporation estimates that, assuming Mr. Ingram's employment was terminated on December 31, 2010 in such circumstances, and assuming no bonus paid in the immediate prior year, the incremental payments and benefits would be approximately \$1,626,665.
-A "change of control" is defined as a person or group of persons acting jointly or in concert (other than Donald K. Johnson and his associates) becoming beneficial owners of 30% or more of the outstanding shares of the Corporation own less than 50% of the voting rights of the successor corporation, or a liquidation or winding up of the Corporation taking place.
+The Corporation estimates that, assuming Mr. Ingram's employment was terminated on December 31, 2011 in such circumstances, and assuming no bonus paid in the immediate prior year, the incremental payments and benefits would be approximately \$1,520,996.
+A "change of control" is defined as a person or group of persons acting jointly or in concert (other than Donald K. Johnson and his associates) becoming beneficial owners of 30% or more of the outstanding shares of the Corporation, or a merger occurring with another corporation as a result of which the shareholders of the Corporation own less than 50% of the voting rights of the successor corporation, or a liquidation or winding up of the Corporation taking place.
 The agreement also contains non-competition and non-solicitation provisions.